Trolley Archaeology

 Montgomery County Rapid Transit Company

-Bridge abutments, occasional buildings, and earthwork rights-of-way are among the mute evidence left by the abandoned trolley lines.
+Bridge abutments, occasional buildings, and earthwork rights-of-way are evidence left by abandoned trolley lines.
 As suburban sprawl develops the roadsides, more of this evidence is lost with each passing year (or with each passing week, or so it seems).

 The Montgomery County Rapid Transit